marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "block comment"}}

 A `//` comment goes only to the end of the line.
 A section of text between `/*` and `*/` will be ignored in its entirety, regardless of whether it contains line breaks.
-This is useful for adding blocks of information about a file or a chunk of program.
+This is useful for adding blocks of information about a file or a chunk of program:

 ```
 /*